jnozzi/cocoadev.com/markdown/JavaBlows.md

 ----

-*About your second point: As I see it, General/ObjectiveCee is for GUI programming and inter-app communication (i.e. exchanging "data" between applications) � for everything else it sucks!*
+*About your second point: As I see it, ObjectiveCee is for GUI programming and inter-app communication (i.e. exchanging "data" between applications) � for everything else it sucks!*

-General/ObjectiveCee is also good for publishing robust object-oriented interfaces (API / SPI), such as framework and plugin API.
+ObjectiveCee is also good for publishing robust object-oriented interfaces (API / SPI), such as framework and plugin API.
 You can add methods to frameworks and libraries without invalidating the interface; unlike C++ where you have to recompile all clients if the methods change (and why C++ is better off statically linked).
-(Note: you still can't change the number of instance variables in an General/ObjC object -- just methods).
-General/ObjC's dynamic lookup mechanism makes loading, querying, and running plugins relatively easy.
+(Note: you still can't change the number of instance variables in an ObjC object -- just methods).
+ObjC's dynamic lookup mechanism makes loading, querying, and running plugins relatively easy.

--- General/MikeTrent
+-- MikeTrent

 Computer languages blow.
 All of 'em.
-General/ObjC is nice, but it blows.
+ObjC is nice, but it blows.
 Java may be nice--though personally I don't think so--but it blows.
 C++ also blows.
 Haskell would blow if it were more popular.
 Even Smalltalk and Lisp, beautiful though they are, blow.

-The tradeoffs in blowiness is kind of hard to itemize at this time of night, but you can sometimes say things like "General/ObjC blows for down-to-Earth mathematical structures" or "Java blows for anything I want to do with it."
+The tradeoffs in blowiness is kind of hard to itemize at this time of night, but you can sometimes say things like "ObjC blows for down-to-Earth mathematical structures" or "Java blows for anything I want to do with it."

--- General/RobRix (who wonders why we need this page.
+-- RobRix (who wonders why we need this page.
 Isn't it obvious that everything blows?)

 Yeah.
 On some level, every language blows.
 I sure as hell wouldn't use Objective-C to write enterprise business logic, nor as a server-side language, but those happen to be the few areas where Java doesn't blow.
 Client-side Java definitely blows, though.
-C++ blows at everything, etc.  --General/OwenAnderson
+C++ blows at everything, etc.  --OwenAnderson

 ----